 Commercial Businesses and FOG

-All grease/grit trap operators and liquid waste haulers are to be registered with the City of Bedford by January 1 of each year.
+All grease/grit trap operators and liquid waste haulers shall be registered with the City of Bedford by January 1 of each year.
 The registration period is January 1 - December 31.
-Any person, operator, or owner who is not in compliance with the ordinance is subject to enforcement action.

 - Prewash dishes and pans with cold water before putting them in the dishwasher.

 - Compost food scraps or scrape them into the trash, not the sink.

 - Wipe pots, pans, and dishes with dry paper towels before rinsing or washing them.

 - Recycle used cooking oil or properly dispose of it in the garbage.